-Riverside County Vs Orange County
+Riverside County vs. Orange County

 Riverside County and Orange County Statistics

-When it comes to violent crimes, Orange County has 230 violent crimes for every 100,000 people while Riverside County has 295 violent crimes for every 100,000 people.
+When it comes to violent crimes, Orange County has 230 violent crimes for every 100,000 people, while Riverside County has 295 violent crimes for every 100,000 people.
 In our opinion, this data can be somewhat misleading.
 Both Orange County and Riverside County have areas or cities that are very safe and others that we suggest you simply don’t consider when moving.
-The beach towns of Southern California and especially Orange County will not have the high violent crime that inland cities like Santa Ana, Anaheim, Buena Park, or Garden Grove have.
+The beach towns of Southern California and especially Orange County will not have the high violent crime rates that inland cities like Santa Ana, Anaheim, Buena Park, or Garden Grove have.

 One of the main reasons for the mass migration of people to Riverside County is home prices.
-You can get so much more home, land and have a better quality of life in many areas of Riverside County for a fraction of the price.
-There are some areas of Orange County that are simply not that’s safe or have horrible school systems but still have home prices 20 to 30% above some great areas of Riverside County.
+You can get so much more home and land and have a better quality of life in many areas of Riverside County for a fraction of the price.
+There are some areas of Orange County that are simply not safe or have horrible school systems but still have home prices 20 to 30% above some great areas of Riverside County.

 We are selling many homes to people moving from Orange County, San Diego, or Los Angeles.
-People want out of the rat race, less traffic, and more home for the same or less cost.
+People want out of the rat race, less traffic, and more homes for the same or less cost.

 Both Orange County and Riverside County have plenty to do.
 For this article, we are just going to pull from our personal experiences and give you some of the things that we enjoy in both Orange County and Riverside County.